Wiolarz/Polyspear/README.md

 ## Git branches

+- `main` - main Polyspear development branch, shouldn't contain major bugs
-- `main` - "Production playable" release, updated after completing some milestone and testing
+- `release/polyspear` - "Production playable" release, updated after completing some milestone and testing
- - `Polyspear` - main development branch, shouldn't contain major bugs
-- `polyspear_X` - feature branches, waitinng to be merged to Polyspear
+- `polyspear_Xyz` - feature branches, waitinng to be merged to Polyspear
+- `otherProjectName` - there are other projects like brawler, shmup, etc.

 ## Aletrnative implementations